wispborne/persean-chronicles/src/main/kotlin/org/wisp/stories/dangerousGames/B_depths/story.md

 #### If third wall encounter

-By now, the proximity alarm is familiar to you, as is the wall rushing toward your already-slowing ship and the feeling as the ship's subpod tracker loses two more dots, leaving a single remaining subpod.
+By now, the proximity alarm is familiar to you, as is the solid wall rushing toward your already-slowing ship and the feeling as the ship's subpod tracker loses two more dots, leaving a single remaining subpod, Karengo's.

 _[failure](#on-choice-3-failure)_

 ### South Success Finish

+#### On total success

 // todo